RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Proposed Framework

 \section{Proposed Framework}

-The proposed end-to-end framework for predicting RF circuit performance metrics directly from netlist-derived graph representations is described in this section.
+The proposed end-to-end framework for predicting RF circuit performance metrics from netlist-derived graph representations is described in this section.
 First, the translation of RF circuits into annotated graphs is formalized to capture both inter-component relationships and global structure.
-Then, the GNN architecture designed to process these graphs is presented, enabling scalable, multi-hop aggregation of circuit context and flexible probabilistic modeling of diverse performance targets.
+Then, the GNN architecture designed to process these graphs is presented, enabling scalable circuit modeling.